Cost overruns in construction projects are a common occurrence in many projects.

-Design changes could come from the contractor side as a result of human error, site changes or due to owner request for scope changes.
+Design changes could come from the contractor side as a result of human error, site changes, or owner requests for scope changes.

 Proper contractual terms should be part of a formal contract for the claim of such change orders and modifications from the client-side to avoid any disagreements during the construction phase.

-The unrealistic and over-optimistic schedule is another factor that contributes to cost overruns.
+The unrealistic and over-optimistic schedule is another factor that contributes to cost overruns in construction projects.

 Schedules should always be developed with well-experienced planners in consultation with the project manager and discipline engineers.
 All the inputs driving the schedule like engineering deliverables, material deliveries, resource availability and mobilization must be correctly taken into consideration.

 In addition to these, climate conditions like extreme cold and hot weather and public holidays must be kept in the assigned calendars.
 These conditions will impact field productivity and delay the handover of the construction project and thus causing cost overruns.

 Various software tools are available in the market for better scheduling options like Primavera and ScheduleReader.

 ScheduleReader is a great tool in this aspect to view files exported from Primavera P6 in a more presentable way that guides the project manager through the project activities and towards the planned milestones allowing him to take corrective actions when necessary.